ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 ## Considered Alternatives

-## Decision

-1. Hierarchy

-Hierarchy of entities should be implemented using foreign keys and table relationships instead of Inheritance feauture of PSQL(see point 1 under Rationale section below for detailed exaplanation).
-In case of a conflict, the lowest entity level in the hierarchy is prioritized.
-E.g. when there is a height value in a species and in a variety, variety wins.

-Plant relations(e.g. like, dislike, etc.) should be implemented using separate many-to-many tables.
-This is because the relations are not part of the plant entity, but rather a property of the relationship between two plants.
-This is not possible with inheritance feature of PSQL.

-1. plants as a flat table

-2. Metatables for parent entities i.e. genus, subfamily, family

-## Rationale

-1. Inheritance
+1. Inheritance feature of PSQL

-Inheritance feature of PSQL cannot solve the challenge described above.
+Inheritance cannot solve the challenge described above.
 I'll leave the main points from the [PSQL documentation](https://www.postgresql.org/docs/current/ddl-inherit.html) here:

 > Inheritance does not automatically propagate data from INSERT or COPY commands to other tables in the inheritance hierarchy.